 Coronavirus update for John Muir Way users

-This article is intended as an update on the status of the trail only and will be updated as the coronavirus situation evolves.
-For the latest advice on coronavirus, please visit the government website.
+This article is intended to provide information on the status of the trail only and will be updated as the coronavirus situation evolves.
+For the latest advice on coronavirus and travel, please visit the Scottish Government website.

 Using the John Muir Way

-For those using the trail for exercise at this time, please follow a few simple steps to help minimise the impact of coronavirus:
+For those using the trail at this time, please follow a few simple steps to help minimise the impact of coronavirus:

 - Keep a distance of at least 2m from other path users, even if this means having to stop to let people past

-- Take hand sanitiser, wash hands regularly and dispose of any tissues or wipes responsibly
+- Take hand sanitiser, wash hands regularly and dispose of any tissues, wipes and rubbish responsibly

 Above all, please take extra care out on the trail and stay safe.